 - Minus Ending Inventory (at the end of the year)

-- Equals Cost of Goods Sold
+- Equals Cost of Goods Sold.

-$14,000 cost of inventory at beginning of year
+$14,000 cost of inventory at the beginning of the year

 - $10,000 ending inventory